elabftw/elabftw/GOVERNANCE.md

 Changes must be tested before they are merged.
 The extent of testing is proportionate to the nature, complexity, and potential impact of the change.

-Applicable automated checks must complete successfully.
-Additional manual, integration, migration, regression, or security testing is performed when warranted by the change.
+Documented acceptance criteria must be defined for the change.
+Applicable automated checks must complete successfully, and additional manual, integration, migration, regression, or security testing is performed when warranted by the change.
+Evidence of the tests performed and their results must be recorded in, or linked from, the pull request or associated change record.

-Test failures and identified deviations must be resolved or explicitly assessed and documented before the change is approved.
+Test failures, identified deviations, and deferred testing must be documented with an assessment of their impact, a risk-based rationale for the proposed disposition, and the name of the approver.
+Before the change is approved, each item must either be closed or be covered by a formal, documented risk acceptance that identifies the residual risk, any compensating controls, a named owner, and a deadline for resolution or completion.

 ### Merge control